craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Minute Snare
 > A small, visually incomprehensible machine composed of tubes and wires of copper and brass.
 A light blinks upon the surface.

-While the Snare is ready, you may spend a Full Action to active it.
+While the Snare is not disabled, you may spend a Full Action to active it.
 When you do, the Snare creates a 15 foot radius sphere around itself.
-Creatures within the radius experience up to 10
+Creatures within the radius when it is created experience up to (G + 1) rounds of extra time while they stay within the radius.

+After the extra time has passed, or once all creatures have exited the radius, the Snare is disabled, and remains so for the next 7 days.

 **Ingredients**;
 - XXX

 #### Heat Snare
->
+> A small, visually incomprehensible machine composed of dark metal dials and tubes.
+Lightly steaming,

 ...